metoajagu/STRINGS/README.md

 1. Clone the repository on your machine [git clone https://github.com/metoajagu/STRINGS]
 2. Open up Docker and have it running before opening the project
 3. Open up the guitarcatalog folder in VSCode and reopen the repository in a Docker container
-4. Run the file by going to  'Run' then 'Start Debuggin'
+4. Run the file by going to  'Run' then 'Start Debugging'
 5. Open up the localhost site on your main browser
 6. Sign into the website  Username: kyle Password: monkey
 7. Browse through the website